EV Market and Technologies

 Electric Vehicle Market and Technologies course at the University of St. Thomas

-Shift2Electric works with the University of St Thomas to offer a one semester graduate course exploring the key areas of electric vehicle market and technologies.
-This online course helps attendees understand the EV market dynamics and provides a solid foundation for anyone considering future career or business options with EVs and related technologies in this fast-growing field.
+Shift2Electric works with the University of St Thomas to offer a one semester graduate course exploring the key areas of the electric vehicle market and technologies.
+This online course helps attendees understand the EV market dynamics and provides a solid foundation for anyone considering a future career or business options with EVs and related technologies in this fast-growing field.

 Instructor: Jukka Kukkonen, Shift2Electric

 Time: Class meets Tuesdays from 5:45 to 8:45 PM online

 This course is an interactive learning experience, consisting of small-group research projects, presentations, discussions, EV displays and owners' presentations and reflection days.
 Every student will do three research projects with other students.
 Students get to choose their research project topics from a topic list and grading will be based on research presentations, reflections and questions.